-If you have any ancestral lines going back to the 19th century or earlier in the United States, it is almost a certainty you have ancestors who obtained federal land in one of those states.
+If you have any ancestral lines going back to the 19th century or earlier in the United States, it is likely you have ancestors who obtained federal land in one of those states.
 You should check your family tree and identify those whom you know or suspect received federal land via cash purchase, homestead law, military warrant acts, or other means.
-If you have such an ancestor, I offer some tips below to advance your research.
+If you have such an ancestor, I offer some tips to advance your research.

 Finding the Patent : 1.
 Go to the official federal land records site here.